felixlu/awesome-stars/topics.md

 - [bentoml/BentoML](https://github.com/bentoml/BentoML) - The easiest way to serve AI apps and models - Build Model Inference APIs, Job queues, LLM apps, Multi-model pipelines, and more!
 - [nilsherzig/LLocalSearch](https://github.com/nilsherzig/LLocalSearch) - LLocalSearch is a completely locally running search aggregator using LLM Agents.
 The user can ask a question and the system will use a chain of LLMs to find the answer.
 The user can see the progress o
 - [SWE-agent/SWE-agent](https://github.com/SWE-agent/SWE-agent) - SWE-agent takes a GitHub issue and tries to automatically fix it, using GPT-4, or your LM of choice.
 It can also be employed for offensive cybersecurity or competitive coding challenges.
 [NeurIPS 2024
-- [RockChinQ/LangBot](https://github.com/RockChinQ/LangBot) - 😎简单易用、🧩丰富生态 - 大模型原生即时通信机器人平台 | 适配 QQ / 微信（企业微信、个人微信）/ 飞书 / 钉钉 / Discord / Telegram / Slack 等平台 | 支持 ChatGPT、DeepSeek、Dify、Claude、Gemini、xAI Grok、Ollama、LM Studio、阿里云百炼、火山方舟、SiliconFlow、Qwen、Moonshot、C
+- [RockChinQ/LangBot](https://github.com/RockChinQ/LangBot) - 😎简单易用、🧩丰富生态 - 大模型原生即时通信机器人平台 | 适配 QQ / 微信（企业微信、个人微信）/ 飞书 / 钉钉 / Discord / Telegram / Slack 等平台 | 支持 ChatGPT、DeepSeek、Dify、Claude、Gemini、xAI、PPIO、Ollama、LM Studio、阿里云百炼、火山方舟、SiliconFlow、Qwen、Moonshot、C
 - [open-webui/open-webui](https://github.com/open-webui/open-webui) - User-friendly AI Interface (Supports Ollama, OpenAI API, ...)
 - [xtekky/gpt4local](https://github.com/xtekky/gpt4local) - Openai-style, fast & lightweight local language model inference w/ documents
 - [ollama/ollama](https://github.com/ollama/ollama) - Get up and running with Llama 3.3, DeepSeek-R1, Phi-4, Gemma 3, Mistral Small 3.1 and other large language models.